osmond/flora/README.md

 queries.
 Database rows in `plants` and `tasks` are now protected with row-level security scoped to this ID, so be sure to run the SQL setup files in `supabase/` on your project.
 See [docs/auth.md](docs/auth.md) for more details on the decision and future plans.
+When `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` are set, all routes are protected with simple HTTP Basic Auth.

 ## Roadmap